nanvel/tornado-botocore/README.rst

         IOLoop.instance().start()

-If callback was not specified, it works synchronously:
+If a callback is not specified, it works synchronously:

 .. code-block:: python